kalemas/maya-query-language/README.md

 This was experimental project aimed to settle convinient serializeable protocol to query objects in maya scene.
-Unfortunately cache population take too much and found that serializeable protocol would be easily setup with `exec()` with adding some convenience:
+Unfortunately cache population take too much and found that serializeable protocol would be easily setup with `eval()` with adding some convenience:

 ```